josbeir/cakephp-docs-md/docs/3/en/orm.md

 both patterns to create a fast, simple to use ORM.

-Before we get started exploring the ORM, make sure you [configure your database connections](#database-configuration).
+Before we get started exploring the ORM, make sure you [configure your database connections](orm/database-basics.md#database-configuration).

 > [!NOTE]
 > If you are familiar with previous versions of CakePHP, you should read the
-> [/appendices/orm-migration](appendices/orm-migration.md) for important differences between CakePHP 3.0
+> [New ORM Upgrade Guide](appendices/orm-migration.md) for important differences between CakePHP 3.0
 > and older versions of CakePHP.

 ## Quick Example

 To get started you don't have to write any code.
-If you've followed the [CakePHP conventions for your database tables](#model-and-database-conventions) you can just start using the ORM.
+If you've followed the [CakePHP conventions for your database tables](intro/conventions.md#model-and-database-conventions) you can just start using the ORM.
 For example if we wanted to load some data from our `articles` table we could do: